Pleco Fish Care Guide: Tank Size, Diet, Species Types & Lifespan

 Pleco Anatomy and Physiology

 Plecos belong to the armored catfish group and carry bony plates called scutes instead of conventional scales.
-These plates offer natural protection from predators and are a defining visual feature of the family.
-Their underslung sucker mouth is purpose-built for scraping biofilm and algae off rocks, driftwood, and glass [2].
+These dermal plates are ossified extensions of the skin — because they develop from bone rather than modified scales, they're significantly more rigid and offer structural protection against abrasion and predation in fast-flowing rocky rivers.
+Their underslung sucker mouth is purpose-built for scraping biofilm and algae off rocks, driftwood, and glass, with a rasping odontode structure that functions like a biological grater [2].

 Quick Facts